artm/videoInput/README.txt

 - cmake.exe
 - MSYS shell or other bash.
 I haven't able to build from cmd.exe even with MinGW generator
+    - it IS possible however to build in cmd.exe using nmake and visual c, see below
 - patch.exe

-(a) headers from old microsoft direct show sdk
+(b) headers from old microsoft direct show sdk

 I can't seem to be able to locate the official version, whatever it is.
 Theodore Watson's original videoInput repository contains a copy, I decided